weyoss/pixi-slot-machine/README.md

 If you change this parameter you need also to update [reelRatationSpeedFactor](#reelrotationspeedfactor) parameter.

-### reelRotationCycles
+### reelSpinningCycles

-Rotation cycles of reels during the animation.
+The number of spinning cycles the reels should perform during the animation.

-### reelRotationSpeedFactor
+### reelSpinningSpeedFactor

-Each reel rotate at its own speed.
+Each reel spins at its own speed.
 The length of the array is total number of reels.
-The first item of the array corresponds to the speed of the first reel from the screen's left side.
+The first item of the array corresponds to the spinning speed of the first reel from the screen's left side.

 Example:

-`[5, 10, 15, 20, 30]` - First reel will move by 5px at a time, second reel will move by 10px at a time and so on.
+`[5, 10, 15, 20, 30]` - First reel will spin by 5px at a time, second reel will spin by 10px at a time and so on.

-### reelTotalCells
+### totalReelCells

 Total number of reel cells.